'Old Dog Syndrome' is the canine equivalent of Alzheimer's Disease in humans.

 Look for a dog food that's rich in antioxidants.
-Fruit and vegetables are good for reducing inflammation, and adding Coconut Oil to his food daily is beneficial for many functions, including the brain.
+Fruit and vegetables are good for reducing inflammation, and adding organic, cold-pressed Coconut Oil to his food daily is beneficial for many functions, including the brain.

 There are a range of different nutritional supplements which claim to help dogs with age-related cognitive decline.

 Generally they contain ingredients which can help promote healthy neurological function and protect neurotransmitters (as well as having positive effects on other parts of the body).